 Loan Options Available for $1000

-Most loan options work best for short-term emergencies.
-When facing financial hardship due to a permanent change, you should consider long-term solutions to find help.
-However, if you are facing a small one-time emergency and need 1000 dollars, short-term loans could work!
-Your specific loan choices will depend on a few factors; your income, credit score, and ability to repay your loan.
+Most bad credit loan options work best only for short-term emergencies.
+When facing financial hardship due to a permanent change, you should consider long-term financial aid to find help.
+However, if you are facing a small, one-time emergency and need 1000 dollars, short-term personal loans could work!
+Your specific $1,000 loan choices will depend on a few factors; your income, credit score, and ability to repay your personal loan.

 Your credit score is based on various factors on how you have handled debt (commonly called credit history) and is calculated by credit bureaus /credit reporting bureaus.
 There are three major credit bureaus in the United States—Equifax, Transunion, and Experian—that collect and store this information about consumers.

-A lender will pull this information by performing a credit check when you apply for a loan.
+A lender will pull this information by performing a credit check when you apply for a personal loan.
 This information then helps lenders make their credit decisions and set financial thresholds.
-For example, keeping a minimum credit score requirement, excluding consumers with recent bankruptcies, or denying those who don’t meet other basic requirements such as not enough credit.
+For example, online lenders use this info to create a credit score requirement, exclude consumers with recent bankruptcies, or deny those who don’t meet other basic requirements.
+Essentially, a low credit score will make it difficult to borrow money, or to get a good annual percentage rate.

 Based on these three factors, you may be eligible for fewer or more loan options.
 Generally, loans fall into two categories—bad credit loans and good credit loans:

-When you have bad credit, finding a loan may seem a little more challenging than if you were to have a good credit score.
-However, some lenders and loans cater specifically to poor credit history.
-And so, even with a bad credit score, you should be able to find a loan option.
+When you have bad credit, finding a $1,000 loan may seem a little more challenging than if you were to have a good credit score.
+However, some lenders and loans cater specifically to poor credit history borrowers.
+And so, even with a bad credit score, you might be able to find a $1,000 loan option.
 Instead of focusing on your credit score, bad credit lenders will pay attention to the value of an asset (if one is involved), income, and ability to repay the loan.
 Here are some examples of loans available to bad credit borrowers:

 Secured and Unsecured Personal Loans

-Unsecured loan options for bad credit exist; you may have to find lenders that cater to bad credit borrowers.
+According to Experian, one of the three major credit bureaus, there are approximately 54.9 million personal loan accounts held by American consumers.2 So if you’re trying to borrow money with a low credit score, there are still options for you.
+Unsecured loan options for bad credit do exist, but you may have to find lenders that cater specifically to bad credit borrowers.
 Most often, you may find a lender easily; however, their interest rates will reflect the risk they are taking.
-Start with CreditNinja to get the most competitive rates with an unsecured personal loan in the subprime space.
-Another option is to consider adding an asset to the loan.

-A payday loan was designed to help a borrower with bad credit last between paydays.
+A payday loan was designed to help a borrower with bad credit in between paydays.
 Many borrowers use payday loans to get fast cash if an unexpected expense pops up.
-While there are usually no credit checks for a payday loan, you will often not be able to borrow more than $500.
+While there are usually no credit checks for a payday loan, you will often not be able to borrow as much as $1,000.
+Typically, payday loans only offer a few hundred dollars.

 These short-term loans are one way to obtain fast cash on the spot and may work to cover a portion of your $1000 needs, but there is a catch.
 Payday loans come with tons of fees and high interest.
 Some payday loan lenders charge more than 400% APR!
-There are much better ways to obtain quick cash.
+There are much better ways to obtain quick cash with a lower annual percentage rate.

 Title Loans